algorithmiaio/dev-center/_pages/algorithm-development/languages/javascript.md

 ## Error Handling

-In order to provide the user with useful feedback, wrap error-prone actions in a try-catch block, and pass the error back as the *first* parameter to the callback function:
+In order to provide the user with useful feedback, wrap error-prone actions in a try-catch block, and pass the error back as the *first* parameter to the callback function, so that users can receive this as an error object in the response:

 {% highlight javascript %}
 try {